 Calling people for support takes me back to the Dell computer days.
 Seems antiquated to be honest and can be frustrating.

 Another thing that I have noticed about Zoho Subscriptions is that there are so many dependencies that whenever you try to do any kind of “delete” action you are presented with an error message.
 Honestly, more than I have ever seen in any application… ever.

-By way of example, we had to delete a customer record because they requested we remove all info we had because of GDPR.
-Okay, so we went to the profile and clicked ‘delete’.
+By way of example, my billing rep had to delete a customer record because they requested we remove all info we had because of GDPR.
+Okay, so delete the profile right?

-First we had to remove all transactions.
-Okay, went to that section and deleted the transactions.
+First my rep had to remove all transactions.
+Okay, they went to that section and deleted the transactions.
 Then clicked delete on the profile.

-Oh, we had refund credit notes associated with the account, so had to go back and remove those.
+Oh, my billing rep had refund credit notes associated with the account, so had to go back and remove those.
 Clicked delete on the profile.

 I think you get the point.
 This kind of time wasting makes me livid.
-We went through and deleted everything and still it didn’t work.
-So, we had to call into support.
+My billing rep had to go through and delete everything, and still it didn’t work.
+So, they had to call into Zoho support.
 Wasn’t solved on the phone of course, they had to raise an internal ticket.
 Turns out we stumbled across a bug in their system so they eventually worked it out so the info could be purged.
 Still, we would have needed to go through all those delete steps all the same.

-After some initial growing pains we finally got Zoho Subscriptions working with our internal systems.
-The interface isn’t going to win any awards, but we have no problem accepting payment and managing subscriptions.
+After some initial growing pains, the team finally got Zoho Subscriptions working with the company’s internal systems.
+The interface isn’t going to win any awards, but now there are no problems accepting payment and managing subscriptions.
 And well, that was the main objective in the end.